Apollo Server 3 is officially end-of-life as of 22 October 2024.

 Removed integrations

-Apollo Server 2 provides built-in support for and file uploads via the subscriptions-transport-ws and graphql-upload packages, respectively.
+Apollo Server 2 provides built-in support for subscriptions and file uploads via the subscriptions-transport-ws and graphql-upload packages, respectively.
 It also serves GraphQL Playground from its base URL by default.

 Apollo Server 3 removes these built-in integrations, in favor of enabling users to provide their own mechanisms for these features.